sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/04_discussion.md

 ## Ways to Improve Accuracy

 ### 1. Preprocessing
 * increase the number of training and testing points
+    * overall and/or using a stratified approach with more points in classes with low accuracies
 * change or combine cloud masking strategies
 * composite imagery for more than 1 year
 * merge or separate classes of interest (e.g. one combined forest class instead of separated forest classes, separate wetlands class)